-The Site Supervisor maintains a formal log dedicated to citizen input and complaints regarding fugitive dust emissions from the Brandywine Site and public roads leading to the site.
+The site maintains a formal log dedicated to citizen input and complaints regarding fugitive dust emissions from the Brandywine Site and public roads leading to the site.
 This form was included as part of the Initial CCR Fugitive Dust Control Plan.
-During the reporting period from December 1, 2019 to December 1, 2020, there were no citizen complaints or input provided by citizens received by the Site Supervisor.
+During the reporting period from December 1, 2020 to December 1, 2021, there were no citizen complaints or input provided by citizens received by the Brandywine Site.
 As a result, no corrective measures were required to be implemented.